 Koedo Meguri (Loop) Bus from Kawagoe station.
 You can buy a one day pass that allows you unlimited travel on the Meguri Bus.
 It stops at 16 different locations.
 Also 104 different shops, offer discount services such as souvenirs, food, and entrance fees to facilities for holders of this day pass.
 In addition, there are announcements in English and Chinese as well as Japanese so foreigners can feel at ease.
 More information here:

-Kawagoe Access by train from Tokyo and Omiya
+Getting to Kawagoe from Tokyo and Omiya

 - 66 minutes from Shinjuku or 62 minutes from Takadanobaba on Seibu Shinjuku Line.
 You can buy one round trip ticket for 700 yen for either of those stations.

 - 54 minutes from JR Shinjuku on a rapid train of the Saikyo/Kawagoe line.
 760 yen.

 - 28 minutes on a regular train from Omiya on the Saikyo/Kawagoe Line or 22 minutes on the rapid train.

 - The Fukutoshin and Yurakucho subways also connect to the Tobu Tojo line at Wako-shi.
 Some of them go all the way to Kawagoe (and beyond) too.

 Shingashi River, behind Kawagoe Hikawa Shrine in Saitama, just North of Tokyo

 Shingashi River, behind Kawagoe Hikawa Shrine, Saitama, just North of Tokyo